The history of egg tarts

 Eating things like pastries can boost your macros, mainly fat and carbs, with too little protein.
 It is a good practice to balance all three macronutrients (fat, carbs, and protein).
 It is possible to consume Egg Tarts while also being healthy.
 Simply include a few protein-rich elements in your diet, such as poultry, lean meats, and fish with low-fat foods to get a proper balance.

+The KFC’s Portuguese egg tarts (now just KFC egg tarts) were invented by a British chef in the 1980s in Macau and rampantly spread like wildfire across Asia by the 1990s and became one of the best sellers of KFC.
 Traditional egg tarts have a crumbly crust and an even yellow custard top, whereas KFC’s Portuguese creamy egg tart pastries have a smooth yellow custard top.
-Brown burns patches damage the caramelized surface of Portuguese egg tarts (much like crème brûlée).
+Brown burns patches damage the caramelized surface of Portuguese egg tarts (much like crème Brulé).

 The egg flavor is strong, tempered with a delicate sweetness from the caramel, and the pastry is thick but deliciously light and fluffy.